networkoptix/nx_open/libs/nx_utils/src/nx/utils/log/readme.md

 ### Tags @anchor tags

 Tag is a log record entity, used for search and filtering.
-It is represented by `nx::utils::log::Tag` class object, which can be automatically constructed from:
+It is represented by `nx::log::Tag` class object, which can be automatically constructed from:
 - `this` - in this case object's type name with all namespaces and pointer will be in a tag.
 - Smart pointers work the same way as `this`.
 - `std::type_info` - in this case type name with all namespaces will be in a tag.

 `NX_SCOPE_TAG` macro provides well-formed `Tag` for static functions.

-`nx::utils::log::Tag` can also be constructed from string explicitly, but this should be avoided in most cases because type info carries a lot more information in its name and namespace, e.g.
+`nx::log::Tag` can also be constructed from string explicitly, but this should be avoided in most cases because type info carries a lot more information in its name and namespace, e.g.
 `nx::network::Socket(...)` points to `nx_network` module class `Socket`.